graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 ## Limitations <a name="limitations"></a>

 The datasets are originally provided by other sources and have been re-organised and curated for this work.
 Similar to the original datasets (PicAlert and PrivacyAlert), we provide the link to the images in the download scripts, however running the scripts can incur in the "429 Too Many Requests" status code.
-This makes the datasets hard to obtain from the original Flickr location, and thus impacting the testing of the reproducibility of the experiments.
+This makes the datasets hard to obtain from the original Flickr locations, and thus impacting the testing of the reproducibility of the experiments.
 Moreover, owners of the photos on Flick could have removed the photos from the social media platform, resulting in less images than those used for training and testing the models in the article.
 This means that other researchers will need to privately request the current version of the datasets as used in the article to reproduce the results or make fair comparisons.

 The software was designed and developed to also favour reproducibility of the training pipeline of the various models.
 However, also including the reproducibility of training of the various models is time-consuming during the review process (especially for large models such as GIP).